Degrees and Certifications:

 Professional BiographyDr.
 Michael McCabeMathematics Teacher

-During 2019-2020 at Park View, Dr. McCabe teaches Geometry and FADA-B (Functions, Algebra, and Data Analysis).
-This is his second year teaching full time at Park View (last year he taught Modern World History).
+During 2020-2021 at Park View, Dr. McCabe teaches Geometry and FADA-B (Functions, Algebra, and Data Analysis).
+This is his third year teaching full time at Park View.
 He substituted here and in other Sterling schools beginning in the fall of 2016.

 The son of a U.S. Army officer, Dr. McCabe also served in the U.S. Army, as well as in the U.S. Department of State as a Foreign Service Officer.
 He has lived outside the United States, either as a child or as an adult, in England, Germany, Italy, India, Japan, and The Philippines.
 The multicultural experiences Dr. McCabe and his family have enjoyed both overseas and in Northern Virginia (1981, 1993-2000, 2016-Present) help make his teaching here at Park View, with its multicultural student body, a natural fit.

 A graduate of the U.S. Military Academy at West Point, Dr. McCabe also has Masters Degrees from the University of Southern California and the National Defense University.
 He received his Doctorate in Education from the University of Virginia.